saragibby/saragibby-v2/content/blog/recaps/8-21-20/index.md

 Now, most of the time the neighbors stopped or drove by I've been the one most visible as I was pushing bricks around, leveling, digging, all kinds of fun sweat into your sunglasses stuff.
 To the point that one night while walking a group of neighbors stopped me, "Sara, girrrl you are a bad ass!
 Some of those bricks have to weigh 50lbs, and you are throwing them all around.
 I want those arms!
 You gotta show off those muscles!"
 <br/>
 <br/>
 Me!
 My muscles!
 I somehow turned into the strong woman in the neighborhood and they wanted to checkout my arms.
 Next thing I know there I was, flexing like a total bad ass in the middle of the street.
-I feel like I'm fully living the cauliflower meme of, "Girl is cauliflower can become pizza you can do anything."
+I feel like I'm fully living the cauliflower meme of "Girl if cauliflower can become pizza you can do anything."
 If I can turn into the bad ass lady flexing in the middle of the neighborhood you may friend can do absolutely anything!
 <br/>
 <br/>
 <br/>